 Issue #3: Mower Blades Won’t Engage

 Replacing a damaged belt is a no-brainer.
 However, you can’t expect an engagement when the drive belt is not mounted correctly.
-From our extensive experience in handling a Husqvarna lawn mower, this issue has been mostly seen in model Z242F.
+From my experience in handling Husqvarna lawn mower units, this issue has been mostly seen in model Z242F.

 Issue #4: Mower Smoking

 When smoke comes out from your Husqvarna zero-turn mowers like the Husqvarna Z242F lawn mower, there are many factors to consider.